avankrish/federated_medical_ai/README.md

 * Sivabalakrishnan M
 * Haripriya Yogambaram

+---

-## Reference
+## Note

-Based on the research paper:

-"Privacy Preserving and Scalable Federated Learning Framework for Multi-Disease Prediction with Staged Medical Diagnosis"
+This repository represents a research-oriented healthcare AI project focused on federated learning and multimodal disease diagnosis.

+---

 ## License

-This project is intended for research and educational purposes.
+This project is intended for educational and research purposes.